oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/istio/istio.md

 [Istio](https://istio.io/latest/docs/setup/install/) installed and configured already.
 The operator will not install Istio for you.

-For Red Hat OpenShift Service Mesh which has its own implementation of Istio, refer to the correct version of the documentation for installation.
+For Red Hat OpenShift Service Mesh, which has its own implementation of Istio, refer to the correct version of the documentation for installation.
 [OpenShift Service Mesh installation 4.10](https://docs.openshift.com/container-platform/4.10/service_mesh/v2x/installing-ossm.html)

 {{% /notice %}}